-We will proactively seek the involvement of minoritised communities, many of whom experience worse health outcomes.
-The idea of the ICP is to bring the voices and influence of the community into the conversation so that this helps shape the way resources are allocated.
+We will proactively seek the involvement of minoritised communities, many of which experience worse health outcomes.
+The idea of the ICP is to bring the voices and influence of the community into the conversation to help shape the way resources are allocated.